duarteocarmo/automation-post/report-automation-part-1.md

 And that's it!
 We got ourselves a [jupyter notebook](src/sales_january.ipynb) that analyzes (a very simple analysis let us say) a sales report in excel.
 Now let's say we want to share that report with other people in the organization, what do we do?

-## Generating html reports from Jupyter Notebooks to share with colleagues
+## Generating Html reports from Jupyter Notebooks to share with colleagues

 In my experience, the easiest way to share a report with colleagues is to use a little tool called [nbconvert](https://nbconvert.readthedocs.io/en/latest/).
-Nbconvert allows you to generate an html version of your notebook.
+Nbconvert allows you to generate an Html version of your notebook.
 To install it simply run `pip install nbconvert`.

 To do this, start by navigating to the same directory where your notebook is and run the following from your terminal:

 ```bash
 $ jupyter nbconvert sales_january.ipynb
 ```
 You will see that a new file named `sales_january.html` was created.
-HTML files are better than `ipynb` in the measure that they are easily shareable via email, message, or any other way.
+Html files are better than `ipynb` in the measure that they are easily shareable via email, message, or any other way.
 Just make sure the person receiving the file opens it via a relatively modern browser.

 But lets us say that this sales report comes in every month, how can we automatically run this notebook with any excel file that has the same format?

 ## Automating report generation using papermill

 [Papermill](https://papermill.readthedocs.io/en/latest/) is a handy tool that allows us to "parameterize and execute" Jupyter Notebooks.
-This basically means that papermill allows you execute the same jupyter notebook, with different variables defined outside its context.
+This basically means that papermill allows you to execute the same jupyter notebook, with different variables defined outside its context.

 To install it, run `pip install papermill`, or follow the more complete [installation instructions](https://papermill.readthedocs.io/en/latest/installation.html).